THE IRAQI SERIES, DAY 10 & 11

 DAY 11 – ABU GHRAIB

 Today we headed west, to the most dangerous part of Iraq, a desolute area and the birthplace of ISIS; the Al Anbar region.
-But before we venture on we stopped near the Abu Ghraib prison, an infamous place of torture & abuse ever since the good old days of Saddam and then again by the Americans in 2003.
-It was here the Americans used it as a detention centre to torture & abuse many of the inmates, 80% of which, were normal people who just happened to be in the wrong place at the wrong time.
+Before venturing on, we stopped near Abu Ghraib prison, infamous for torture and abuse during Saddam’s and the Americans’ times.
+The Americans used it to torture and abuse inmates, 80% of whom were ordinary people in the wrong place.

 You will all remember the images that made their way onto the front pages of the newspapers of inmates chained as dogs and beaten and abused.
-There were many incidents that engulfed the US during the Iraqi war but none more so than the torture and abuse scandal of Abu Ghraib.
+Many incidents marked the Iraqi war for the US, but none more than the Abu Ghraib torture scandal.

 Credit – The Independant & War Poetry Website